Fractal Based Rational Cubic Trigonometric Zipper Interpolation with Positivity Constraints: Introduction

 \section{Introduction}

-Interpolation is defined as the process of estimating the output of the function or generating new data points within the range of a discrete set of known data points.
 In the fields of science and engineering, various kinds of data points are obtained from sampling or experimentation.
 Finding the values in the intermediate independent points and visualising the data becomes very important.
 However, it is not sufficient for the interpolant to merely fit the data; it should also be capable of preserving the intrinsic geometric aspects of the data, such as convexity, monotonicity and positivity.
 For example, concentrations of substances in chemistry experiments are inherently positive, and any interpolant that fails to preserve positivity can produce physically meaningless results.
 Shape preservation is an important characteristic of fractal interpolation.
 A considerable amount of research can be found on shape preserving classical interpolants.
 In \cite{AMA2013}, Abbas presented a positivity preserving $\mathcal{C}^2-$piecewise rational cubic interpolation scheme.
 Sarfaraz~\cite{sarfraz2012shape}, introduced a piecewise rational cubic interpolation technique specifically designed for shape-preserving of 2D data, where each interval consists of four shape parameters- two of which are used for maintaining the shape characteristics while the other two offers flexibility as to enhance the curve.
 Monotonicity and convexity preserving $\mathcal{C}^1$-quadratic splines were developed by Schumaker~\cite{schumaker1983shape}.
-Recently, Liu and Liu~\cite{LIU2025c}, developed a new class of $\mathcal{C}^1$-rational quadratic interpolation with two symmetric parameters, where they also established the necessary and sufficient conditions for the splines to preserve shape properties like convexity, monotonicity, and positivity.

 Classical interpolation schemes, such as polynomial, spline and rational methods, produce smooth interpolants that are differentiable everywhere except for some finite number of points~\cite{navascues2014fractal}.
 However, in many real world applications, the data is far from smooth.
 They exhibit irregularities, oscillations and complex patterns that are not well captured by the classical interpolants.
 To model such data points, it becomes essential to develop an interpolation technique that is capable of mimicking the nonsmooth nature observed in practice.
 This led to the consideration of fractal interpolation functions (FIFs), which offer a powerful framework for construction of interpolants with controlled irregularity \cite{navascues2014fractal}.